Ten years of extreme gravity tests of general theory of relativity with gravitational-wave observations: Tests of GR and results from GW observations

 The fundamental mode, given by $\ell=2, m=2, n=0$, is the least damped QNM~\cite{Detweiler:1980gk,Dreyer:2003bv,Berti:2005ys} and dominates the ringdown radiation at the late-time.
 GR predicts a unique relationship between the mass and spin of a Kerr black hole and the QNM frequencies and damping times~\cite{Vishveshwara1970b,1971ApJ...170L.105P,Teukolsky:1973ha,Chandrasekhar:1975zza}.
 Thus, measuring the QNM frequencies and damping times allows testing the {\it no-hair conjecture}~\cite{Hansen:1974zz,Carter:1971zc,Gurlebeck:2015xpa} which states that a Kerr black hole can be completely characterized by its mass and spin\footnote{assuming electric charge is negligible for astrophysical black holes~\cite{Blandford:1977ds,Hanni:1982bc,Gibbons:1975kk}.}.
 Hence, the detection of {\it multiple} QNMs and checking the consistency between the inferred mass and spin of the compact object is the premise of {\it black hole spectroscopy} that not only verifies the no-hair conjecture but also tests the nature of the binary merger remnant.

 The detection of GW150914 made it possible to perform the ringdown test for the first time.
 A simple damped-sinusoid signal model was used to test the consistency of the data with the fundamental QNM of the remnant of GW150914~\cite{LIGOScientific:2016lio}.
 By varying the QNM start time, it was concluded that the GW150914 data were consistent with the presence of the fundamental QNM as predicted by GR.
-Later, GW150914 became a testbed for ringdown analyses by different groups, who examined the full ringdown spectrum using various data analysis techniques (such as time-domain versus frequency-domain approaches) and data handling choices (such as the selection of the ringdown start time), leading to somewhat inconsistent results.
-For instance, Carullo et al.~\cite{Carullo:2019flw} found no evidence for the presence of multiple QNMs in the GW150914 data.
-Isi et al.~\cite{Isi:2019aib} focused on the $\ell = 2, m = 2$ modes and reported evidence for both the fundamental mode $(n = 0)$ and at least one overtone $(n = 1)$ in GW150914 (see also~\cite{Isi:2021iql}).
-However, an independent analysis by Cotesta et al.~\cite{Cotesta:2022pci} found no evidence for the overtone mode (see also Bhagwat et al.~\cite{Bhagwat:2017tkm} and Baibhav et al.~\cite{Baibhav:2023clw} for rebutting the claim of Isi et al.~\cite{Isi:2019aib}).
-Later, Isi and Farr~\cite{Isi:2022mhy} revisited their earlier analysis of GW150914 and reported that they could not reproduce the results of Cotesta et al.~\cite{Cotesta:2022pci}, reaffirming the robustness of their original findings in~\cite{Isi:2019aib}.
-For further discussion and debate between the two groups, see~\cite{Carullo:2023gtf,Baibhav:2023clw,Isi:2023nif}.
-In another independent study, Finch et al.~\cite{Finch:2022ynt} found some evidence for the presence of an overtone mode, though with much lower significance than that reported in Isi et al.~\cite{Isi:2019aib,Isi:2022mhy}.
-Using a {\it rational filter} and removing the fundamental mode from the GW150914 data, Ma et al.~\cite{Ma:2023cwe,Ma:2023vvr} showed that the remaining filtered signal is consistent with a template containing only the first overtone.
-Bustillo et al.~\cite{CalderonBustillo:2020rmh} demonstrated that the ringdown of GW150914 is consistent with a BBH merger and that the Kerr black hole hypothesis is strongly favored relative to the ``hairy'' black hole hypothesis.
-After removing pre-ringdown contamination, Wang et al.~\cite{Wang:2023ljx} found support for the presence of the overtone mode, with results more consistent with those of Isi et al.~\cite{Isi:2019aib}.
-In contrast, Correia et al.~\cite{Correia:2023bfn} reported only weak evidence for the overtone's presence in GW150914.
+Later, GW150914 became a testbed for ringdown analyses by different independent groups~\cite{Carullo:2019flw,Isi:2019aib,Isi:2021iql,Cotesta:2022pci,Bhagwat:2017tkm,Baibhav:2023clw,Isi:2022mhy,Cotesta:2022pci,Carullo:2023gtf,Baibhav:2023clw,Isi:2023nif,Finch:2022ynt,Ma:2023cwe,Ma:2023vvr,CalderonBustillo:2020rmh,Wang:2023ljx,Correia:2023bfn}, who examined the full ringdown spectrum using various data analysis techniques (such as time-domain versus frequency-domain approaches) and data handling choices (such as the selection of the ringdown start time), but they could not agree on the presence of more than one overtone in GW150914 data.
+We refer the reader to section 6.2.2 of~\cite{Berti:2025hly}, which summarizes the debate between these groups, and concludes that one needs a larger ringdown SNR than in GW150914 to confirm the presence of multiple QNMs confidently.